Daily Republic: History

 The Daily Republic started out as two newspapers – the Solano County Herald and the Solano Press.
 The County Herald was first created in Benicia in November 1855.
 It moved to Suisun City with its first publication there on October 2, 1858, with offices in a building on the south side of the city plaza.
 The Daily Republic was the first newspaper in the nation to editorially support Abraham Lincoln for president.
 The Solano Press was created in 1862.
 Seven years later, the Herald and the Press were consolidated and renamed the Solano Republican.

 "The Republican is a fearless defender of the rights of the people, and is a welcome weekly visitor to nearly every house in the upper portion of Solano County," the 1879 History of Solano County stated.
 During the 1940s, the Solano Republican was housed at 607 Main St., Suisun City.
 The present home of the Daily Republic at 1250 Texas St. was built in 1940.
 Within the first year he owned the newspaper, Dean McNaughton increased the publication to five days a week, Monday through Friday, and renamed it the Daily Republic.
 Today, the newspaper publishes seven days a week.

+In September 2020, the newspaper suspended its Thursday and Saturday print editions.